 January Drone Digest: MALE, rotary-wing and loitering munition UAVs dominate early 2026

-Shephard Defence Insight estimates that Turkey will spend more than $3 billion to acquire at least 50 Anka-3 UAVs.
-(Photo: Turkish Aerospace Industries)
+Shephard Defence Insight estimates that Turkey will spend over $3 billion to acquire over 50 Anka-3 UAVs (Photo: Turkish Aerospace Industries)

 The year has started with a spate of medium-altitude long-endurance (MALE) uncrewed aerial vehicle (UAV) news.
 Offering long operational endurance, reduced cost and risk to human life, and advanced precision and accuracy, this reflects the growing rate at which militaries are increasingly turning to the capability as part of their investment strategies.